stacks-network/docs/src/pages/core/cmdLineRef.md

 title: Blockstack CLI Reference
 ---

-import { CLIReferenceTable } from '@components/cli-reference'
+import { convertCliRefToMdx, CLIReferenceTable } from '@components/cli-reference'

+export const getStaticProps = convertCliRefToMdx

 # Blockstack CLI reference

 The command line is intended for developers only.
 Developers can use the command line to test and debug Blockstack applications in ways that the Blockstack